KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_6.md

-# Part 6: Deploy to Heroku
+# Deploy to Heroku

-1. In Google Chrome, navigate to [https://signup.heroku.com](https://signup.heroku.com) and create an account.
+1. In Chrome, navigate to [https://signup.heroku.com](https://signup.heroku.com) and create an account.

 2. Install Heroku CLI.
    Click on the arrow below (^) on the section that corresponds to your Operating System.

-   **Cloud9/Chromebook users skip this step - it already comes installed on Cloud9**

   <!--sec data-title="Mac" data-id="section5" data-show=true data-collapse=true ces-->
     Install Heroku CLI via Homebrew.
 In iTerm2 type: